Skimmeroni/Appunti/AI4ST/FoundationsQC/Algorithms/Fourier.typ

 other, and a measurement would destroy this superposition.
 Also, in most cases, it's not possible to prepare the circuit into the state $ket(j_(1) dots j_(n))$ in an efficient way.
-Nonetheless, the QFT is still very useful and figures as a subroutine in a quantum algorithms.
+Nonetheless, the QFT is still very useful and appears as a subroutine in many noteworthy quantum algorithms.

 #exercise[
 	Compute $"QFT"(ket(110))$ using the circuit.